Chapter 3. Discrete Processes and Business Processes

 While there are DPs that do not have an organizational context (like, for instance, message exchange processes in digital communication networks or private conversations among human agents), a BP always happens in the context of an organization.

-The performance of a resource-dependent activity is constrained by the availability of the required resources, which may include human resources or other resource objects (such as rooms or devices).
+The performance of a resource-constrained activity is constrained by the availability of the required resources, which may include human resources or other (passive) resource objects, such as rooms or devices.
+For providing the resources required for performing its business processes, an organization has resource pools.

 There are two kinds of business process models:

-BPMN-style Activity Networks (ANs) consisting of event nodes and activity nodes (with task queues) connected by means of event scheduling arrows and resource-dependent activity scheduling (RDAS) arrows, such that event and activity nodes may be associated with objects representing their participants.
+BPMN-style Activity Networks (ANs) consisting of event nodes and activity nodes (with task queues) connected by means of event scheduling arrows pointing to event nodes and resource-dependent activity scheduling (RDAS) arrows pointing to activity nodes, such that event and activity nodes may be associated with objects representing their participants.
 In the case of an activity node, these participating objects include the resources required for performing an activity.
 Typically, an activity node is associated with a particular resource object representing the activity performer.

 A PN process model defines a PN where each node represents a combination of a spatial object and an event or activity variable: